Starting a New Student Organization

 The Campus Affairs Commission of the UW-Eau Claire Student Senate has the authority

 to recommend to the Student Senate the granting and suspension of registration for all campus organizations, and to recommend policies governing the operation of all student organizations.
-Any group of students proposing to form a new campus organization must meet all of the Commission regulations.
+Any group of students proposing to form a new campus organization must meet all of the Commission regulations and requirements.

-Any organization violating its provisional status will have it revoked for a period of four weeks, therefore losing the right to reserve rooms, set up tables in Davies Center, and use bulletin board space to display posters.
-The decision to revoke status will be made by the Campus Affairs Commission of the Student Senate.
-The decision of the Campus Affairs Commission may be appealed to the entire Student Senate.
+- Any organization violating its provisional status will have their organization immediately revoked.
+The organization may start the New Organization Registration request process over again if it falls between September 1st - November 30th.
+The decision to revoke status will be made by the Campus Affairs Commission of the Student Senate or the Student Organizations Coordinator.
+The decision of the Campus Affairs Commission may be appealed tot eh entire Student Senate.

 STUDENT ORGANIZATION ANNUAL RENEWAL REQUIREMENTS (Fall Semester)

 Organizations that fail to renew their organization registration by the October 31st deadline will automatically be placed on inactive status.
-Inactive organizations lose all rights and privileges of an organization including, but not limited to: The right to reserve rooms; apply for student segregated fee funding; set up tables in the Davies Center; use bulletin board or digital monitor space to display information; use mailboxes, lockers, or supplies in the Student Organizations and Leadership Center or Workshop; and use of the organization portal in BluSync.
+Inactive organizations lose all rights and privileges of an organization including, but not limited to: The right to reserve rooms; apply for student segregated fee funding; participate in the bi-annual Blu's Organizations Bash; set up tables in the Davies Center; use bulletin board or digital monitor space to display information; use mailboxes, lockers, or supplies in the Student Organizations and Leadership Center or Workshop; and use of the organization portal in BluSync.